Taiwan - Data Protection Overview

 - the term, place, and method of use, and the persons who may use the data;

 - the data subject's rights and the manner in which such rights may be exercised;

-- the consequences of his or her failure to provide the required personal data; and
+- the consequences of their failure to provide the required personal data; and

 - the source from which the government/non-government agency obtained the personal data (indirect collection).

-To collect personal data, one must have one or more specific purposes and the personal data shall be used within the necessary extent of such purposes.
-Otherwise, additional legal basis shall be established pursuant to the PDPA.
+To collect personal data, one must have one or more specific purposes, and the personal data shall be used to the necessary extent for such purposes.
+Otherwise, an additional legal basis shall be established pursuant to the PDPA.

 Neither the PDPA nor the Enforcement Rules prescribe any specific requirements regarding data retention.
 Nonetheless, the PDPA requires government and non-government agencies to delete or stop collecting, processing, or using personal data voluntarily or upon the request of the data subject when the purpose(s) for which the personal data were collected cease(s) to exist or the retention period expires.
 The retention will be deemed to be necessary for the performance of a government agency's statutory duties or a non-government agency's business operation if:

 - the retention period provided by law or contract has not expired;